Trusted WordPress tutorials, when you need them most.

 Network Solutions add nameserver information

-Step 3: Remove Domain Redirect
+Step 3: Remove the Domain Redirect in Blogger

 Delete redirect in Blogger